-Pistol Squats - We’ve all seen someone performing this one-legged circus, with the same initial thought.
-How the hell does one do that!?
+We’ve all seen someone performing this one-legged circus, with the same initial thought, "how the hell is this happening?"
 So in light of this grandiose desire to be able to “Pistol," we’ve taken it upon ourselves to show you from start to finish, how to gain the strength, perfect the technique, and to ultimately get to your eminent goal and desire of being able to perform the omnipotent pistol squat .
 You're welcome!
 So before we show you how to do one legged squats, let's talk about the benefits.

 Bilateral squat and Olympic-style lift variations offer a high level of utility for all athletic populations.
 Single leg squats, or unilateral exercises, are typically used for movement screening purposes.
 However, it is an effective supplementary leg strength exercise as it involves an increased balance demand.
 For maximal strength training, as well as athletic conditioning, we advocate and advise that both bilateral (two leg [squat & deadlift variations]) and unilateral (single leg) movements are used in conjunction.